 In children, glycerol (oral 85% glycerol for 48 h at a dosage of 1.5 g per kg every 6 h; the maximum volume was 25 mL per dose.
 The first dose was given 15 min prior to ceftriaxone) was superior to dexamethasone (PubMed).
 Or maybe not; one study suggests both glycerol and dexamethasone do nothing (PubMed).

 Hypothermia increases mortality (PubMed).

-A 2013 meta analysis (PubMed) on osmotics in meningitis concludes "The only osmotic diuretic to have undergone randomized evaluation is glycerol.
-Data from trials to date have not demonstrated benefit on death, but it may reduce deafness.
-Osmotic diuretics, including glycerol, should not be given to adults and children with bacterial meningitis unless as part of carefully conducted randomized controlled trial."
+A 2013 meta-analysis (PubMed) on osmotics in meningitis concludes "The only osmotic diuretic to have undergone randomized evaluation is glycerol.
+Data from trials to date have not demonstrated a benefit on death, but it may reduce deafness.
+Osmotic diuretics, including glycerol, should not be given to adults and children with bacterial meningitis unless as part of a carefully conducted randomized controlled trial."
 The last sentence the usual Cochrane cluelessness.

 In the elderly or the immunoincompetent, add ampicillin to cover Listeria.